-The geologic time period represented in the Flint Hills is referred to as the Permian Period of the Paleozoic Era, which was approximately 250-290 million years ago.
-The Kansas of today was a bed of a vast shallow body of water called the Permian Sea.
-During this extensive time period the earth's oceans rose and fell many times creating different types of aquatic environments.
-The shallow warm seas supported enormous numbers of invertebrates, fishes, and amphibians.
-Many animals and plants (such as oysters, corals, some sponges, sea urchins, plankton, and algae) take calcium carbonate (CaCO3) out of the water and secrete it to form shells or skeletons.
+The Permian Period of the Paleozoic Era was approximately 250-290 million years ago.
+The Kansas of today was a bed under the vast, shallow Permian Sea.
+During this period, the earth's oceans rose and fell creating different types of aquatic environments.
+The warm seas supported enormous numbers of invertebrates, fish, and amphibians such as oysters, clams, snails, corals, sponges, and sea urchins.
+These creatures, and plants like plankton and algae, take calcium carbonate (CaCO3) out of the water and secrete it to form shells or skeletons.

-As these organisms die, they drop to the ocean floor.
+These organisms sank to the ocean floor as they die.
 Over time, the organic parts decay and the calcium carbonate accumulates to form limestone.
 Fossil remains of these aquatic animals can often be found in limestone.
 Limestone can also be formed chemically when calcium carbonate dissolved in water falls out of solution, and settles to the bottom.
-It is estimated that there is 200 years of deposition for every inch of limestone created.
+Geologists estimate 200 years of deposition for every inch of limestone created.

-At the close of the Permian Period many events occurred.
-Land that is Kansas today experienced many periods of rising and falling sea levels, land movement, and crust shifts.
-The Rocky Mountains rose creating new weather patterns and erosion that slowly started peeling away the sediments that had been formed so many millions of years ago.
+Many events occurred at the close of the Permian Period.
+Land experienced many periods of rising and falling sea levels, land movement, and crust shifts.
+The Rocky Mountains rose creating new weather patterns.
+Erosion began slowly peeling away the sediments that was formed so many millions of years ago.
 Finally, within the last 20,000 years or so, the Flint Hills would have begun to look much like the landscape we have today.
-The limestone layers with their deposits of chert are more resistant to weathering and remain prominent hilltops, while the softer shales under them erode into the valley and watersheds.
+The limestone layers with their deposits of chert are more resistant to weathering and remain prominent hilltops.
+The softer shale under them erode into the valley and watersheds.
 This creates the bench and slope, or terraced topography we see on the preserve.
-As the limestone and the shales erode away the more resistant flint is left behind creating soils that are very rocky.
+As the limestone and the shale erode away, the more resistant flint is left behind creating very rocky soils.

 For further reading: